maksimmerkulov/head-first-java-2nd-edition/README.md

     - Page 318 — First we need a Sequencer
     - Page 321 — The compiler needs to know that YOU know you’re calling a risky method.
     - Page 328 — Sharpen your pencil.
 Flow Control
+    - Page 329 — Did we mention that a method can throw more than one exception?

 ![Chapter 11](images/chapter-11.png)